austinblizard/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my blog!
+Funny joke: "As a blogger, I constantly feel cold, probably because I’m surrounded by so many drafts."

 I'm glad you're here!
 I plan to post about my coding class & what all we do in the 2021 semester!